 Install Apps from Unknown Sources in Android 8.0 Oreo and 9.0 Pie

-To set these permissions, go to “Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps”.
+- Go to “Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps.”

-Install Apps from Unknown Sources on Android 7 Nougat or Older
+Install Apps from Unknown Sources on Android 7 Nougat and Older

 To install from unknown sources in Android N and older, you can enable and disable the feature right from the settings panel.

-1. Open the App Drawer on your Android device, and tap on the “Settings” icon.
+- Open the App Drawer on your Android device and tap on the “Settings” icon.
 It will open the settings panel where you can change all the settings related to your device.

-Also, you can pull down the notification bar twice, and then tap on the gear icon to open the Settings menu.
+Also, you can pull down the notification bar twice and tap on the gear icon to open the Settings menu.

-3. When the Security Settings menu launches, scroll down and you will see an option that says “Unknown sources.”
-This option is what controls whether apps from outside the Play Store should be allowed to install on your device.
+- Scroll down and to see an option that says “Unknown sources.”
+This option is what controls whether apps from outside the Play Store can be installed on your device.
 By default, the option is disabled.

-4. You will get the following prompt before the feature can be enabled on your device.
+- You will get the following prompt before the feature can be enabled on your device.
 It mentions the risks involved with installing apps from unknown sources.
-Tap on “OK” to enable the feature.
+Tap on “OK.”

-5. The feature should now be enabled on your device, and you may now exit out of the settings menu.
+- With the feature enabled on your device, you may exit out of the Settings menu and install the APK.